matt-holmes/Java-stuff/README.md

 # Java-stuff
-Refamilarizing myself with Java datastructures and design patterns.
+refamiliarizing myself with Java datastructures and design patterns.